 Is HVAC a Hard Career?

-One of the most common misconceptions about HVAC is that it’s a blue-collar career.
-You have to have a specific skill set, in-depth education and ongoing endorsements.
+One of the most typical misconceptions about HVAC is that it’s a blue-collar position.
+You need a specific skill set, extensive instruction and ongoing qualifications.

-To become an HVAC technician, you should have a high school diploma or GED, as well as comprehensive instruction.
-Other more specialized (and higher paying) HVAC positions typically require extra instruction or certifications.
+To become an HVAC technician, you’ll need a high school diploma or GED, in addition to comprehensive education.
+Other more specialized (and higher paying) HVAC positions typically need extra instruction or qualifications.

-You can get your certification by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician relies on the program, which is often six months to two years.
-Your employer may also require NATE certification.
-Known as North American Technician Excellence, this highly regarded certification expands your technical expertise to help you better serve customers.
+You can become certified by taking classes at a community college or trade school.
+How long it takes to become an HVAC technician is linked to the program, which is typically six months to two years.
+Your employer could also require NATE certification.
+This stands for North American Technician Excellence, this industry-leading certification improves your technical knowledge to help you better serve customers.

 A Day in the Life of an HVAC Technician

-Your work schedule could vary depending on your situation.
-If you work in repairs, you might work early, late or be on call.
-If you work in construction/home building or management, you may have more of a regular schedule during typical business hours.
+Your work schedule could vary depending on your employer.
+If you perform repairs, you might work early, late or be on call.
+If you work in construction/home building or management, you may have more of a regular schedule during normal business hours.

-As a technician, you’ll visit different locations for repair, maintenance or installation jobs.
+As a technician, you’ll go to different locations for repair, maintenance or installation jobs.
 Some work might need more time than others, so the number of calls you can go to might vary.

-As we talked about previously, you should be used to working outdoors in extreme weather, in addition to dirty or cramped spaces.
-If you work in a customer-facing role, good customer service skills are always an advantage.
+As we went over previously, you should be comfortable working outdoors in extreme weather, in addition to dirty or cramped spaces.
+If you work in a customer-facing role, solid customer service skills are always a plus.

-Since HVAC is a fast-growing field, your salary will mirror it.
+As HVAC is a rapidly expanding field, your salary will mirror it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners get between $56,600 and $68,000.
-However, salaries may differ based on your areaand its cost of living.
+Top earners receive between $56,600 and $68,000.
+However, salaries might fluctuate based on your area and its cost of living.

-Other than running your own business, there are several extra career opportunities.
-These involve:
+In addition to running your own business, there are a few additional career opportunities.
+These can be:

 HVAC manager, $72,515 average salary